braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 ##### Nutrition Level Filter Feature

 Allows users to filter foods by their nutritional content levels: low, mid, and high.
-The filter includes: fat, protein, carbohydrates, sugar, and nutritional density.
 It includes:

 -  Low: Less than 33% of the highest value.